|

 behind me are the precious fruits.

-My dear brothers and sisters you know that I do not like to discuss
+My dear brothers and sisters you know that I have no desire for

-the profane with you and that I almost never bother you with what does
+discussing the profane with you and that I almost never bother you with

-sisters, there's one thing which you may not yet be aware of, and which
+there's one thing that you may not yet be aware of, and that I'll

-I'll therefore have to bring to your attention this evening.
+therefore have to bring to your attention urgently this evening.

-refer to the former subject as 'the hexes' hokum' and to
+They denigratingly refer to the former subject as 'the hexes' hokum' and

 Their mystic fiddling with numbers and rules is indeed